yuvarani03/project-12-superwars-basic/readme.md

     ]
     ```

-## Trial 2: COURAGE IS GRACE !
+## Progression 2: COURAGE IS GRACE !

-Add your logic in `getRandomStrength()` method, such that it should _return a random strength_ from 1 to 100.The strength is what gonna decide the winner.
+Add your logic in `getRandomStrength()` method, such that it should _return a random strength_ from 1 to 100.
+The strength is what is gonna decide the winner.

-## Trial 3: NO PLAYER SHOULD FALL !
+## Progression 3: NO PLAYER SHOULD FALL !

 In `buildPlayers()`, loop through the created JSON objects and accumulate HTML template as below and _return HTML element_.
  ```JS